DreamyWanderer/Search_Engine_Local_Document/README.md

-# KTLT_FiLoPa_Project - Đồ án Kỹ thuật lập trình - HCMUS - Search Engine Local Papers
+# Search Engine Local Document (SENLoDo) - Đồ án Kỹ thuật lập trình - HCMUS

 **Note: The project is currently under reviewing and may be upgraded performance in the future**